Yagavi1994/memories/README.md

 - Users can access a sign-up form.
 - Form validation ensures required fields are filled with appropriate formats (e.g., valid email).
 - Error messages are shown for invalid input (e.g., duplicate email, weak password).
-- Successful sign-up redirects users to a welcome or home page.
+- Successful sign-up redirects users to a sign in page.
 - Confirmation message is displayed upon successful account creation.

 ---